The leaders of China and Russia have finished talks. Here are some takeaways

 "Putin tells his people he's fighting for Russia's sovereignty.
 In truth, he's mortgaged the Kremlin to Beijing," writes Greene.

-A joint economic cooperation statement published after the visit stressed the two countries would seek to increase their use of "local currency," such as the Chinese renminbi rather than the American dollar, to settle cross-border trade, including for oil and gas.
+A joint economic cooperation statement published after the visit stressed the two countries would seek to increase their use of "local currency," such as the Chinese yuan rather than the U.S. dollar, to settle cross-border trade, including for oil and gas.

 The two countries are also increasingly ideologically aligned in their opposition to the U.S.-led world order.